 While a number of potential sources of uncertainty are present in principle, after the detection efficiency, chief among them is cosmic variance.
+We define this to be the statistical uncertainty associated with the choice of a particular realization of point sources from the given flux distribution, which remains even after the individual source parameters are fully characterized.
 Via a procedure similar to that employed above, we estimate this to be

 Typical values of $\sigma_{C_P}/C_P$ are 6\%--10\%.
-By comparison, the error induced by the intrinsic uncertainty in the K-corrected flux, ignoring any uncertainty associated with the spectral shape correction (see Appendix \ref{sec:K-shape-corr}), is estimated to be roughly 2-7\%.
+By comparison, the error induced by the intrinsic uncertainty in the band-corrected flux, ignoring any uncertainty associated with the spectral shape correction (see Appendix \ref{sec:K-shape-corr}), is estimated to be roughly 2\%--7\% (see Appendix \ref{sec:error_prop}).
 Where relevant, both are included in the error estimates shown.
 Note that because the 2FGL contribution to the EGRB anisotropy is constructed directly from the point sources, there is no photon noise term (beyond that associated with the point-source flux uncertainties themselves).

-To make further progress, we must necessarily describe how the weights, $w_j$, are determined and how estimates for the band-specific fluxes, $\F_j$, are obtained.
-The direct (Section (\ref{sec:direct}) and statistical (Section \ref{sec:statistical}) approaches differ essentially in how the weights are obtained.
-In the case of the former, these are found using the particular realization of point sources found in the 2FGL/1FHL and 1FGL catalogs, while in the latter the 2FGL is used as a statistical measure of the point source population.
+To make further progress, we must describe how the weights, $w_j$, are determined and how estimates for the band-specific fluxes, $\F_j$, are obtained.
+The remainder of this section describes how the band-specific fluxes are obtained.
+We defer a full discussion of the weights until the presentation of the direct (Section (\ref{sec:direct}) and statistical (Section \ref{sec:statistical}) approaches to the construction of the source distribution.